Springtime in the Texas Hill Country

 Nicer weather, more sunshine, and longer days are just around the corner.
-If you are ready for winter to be in your rear-view, there’s nothing like planning a spring getaway to bring the warmth back to your heart.
+If you’re ready for winter to be in your rear-view, there’s nothing like planning a spring getaway to bring the warmth back to your heart.

-If you’re looking for a destination that is close enough for a day or weekend trip but far enough away in the atmosphere to feel like another world, Texas Hill Country has it all.
-The awesome scenery, quaint towns, historical places, unique shopping experiences, beautiful parks, and great restaurants – and let’s not our very own wine country – the most difficult decision you’ll have is where to go first.
+If you’re looking for a destination that’s close enough for a day or weekend trip but far enough away in the atmosphere to feel like another world, Texas Hill Country spring has it all.
+The awesome scenery, quaint towns, historical places, unique shopping experiences, beautiful parks, and great restaurants — and let’s not forget our very own wine country — make it a perfect backdrop for springtime in the country.
+The most difficult decision you’ll have is where to go first.

 Fredericksburg